cloud-native-toolkit/planning/README.md

 4. Enable solution development with IBM Cloud Paks
 5. Make cloud native development as easy as possible
 6. Introduce emerging technologies like Tekton, Solsa to Garage developers for use with projects
+7. Support the need for Cloud Pak solutions using the Cloud Native Toolkit Open Source SDLC

 Use this project to raise issues, manage epics , tasks and stories, use Zenhub to manage the Kanban board